 The amount of time it would’ve taken to do what Risk Ledger does, especially to that level of detail, is more than a full-time hire’s work.

-The security controls Risk Ledger assesses suppliers against are based on Risk Ledger’s unique Supplier Assessment Framework, which has been created against industry best practice and maps against multiple compliance and regulatory standards, including ISO 27001, Cyber Essentials, the NIST Cybersecurity Framework & the NCSC Cyber Assessment Framework.
-Since suppliers on Risk Ledger are all assessed against this Framework, this further enables organisations like the CAA to have a clear standardised baseline to benchmark all its suppliers against.
+Risk Ledger offers a unique Supplier Assessment Framework for clients to assess their suppliers.
+It was created based on industry best practice and maps against multiple compliance and regulatory standards, including ISO 27001, Cyber Essentials, the NIST Cybersecurity Framework & the NCSC Cyber Assessment Framework.

 As part of our strategy to improve our security maturity, we wanted to implement an ongoing and continuous monitoring system - Risk Ledger helped us do that.